jchcdwgithub/cppm_helper/README.md

 `python -m pip install -r requirements.txt`

 Note that your environment might use python3 and pip3 instead.
+You might also require escalated privileges (sudo mode) to install these dependencies.

 ## Running the script